adiwakchoure/generative-ui/README.md

 ## Technologies Used

 - FastAPI: High-performance Python web framework for efficient backend operations
 - PostgreSQL: Robust database for data storage, retrieval, and management
 - AsyncIO: Asynchronous programming for concurrent execution and improved performance
 - Pydantic: Data validation and serialization/deserialization for efficient data handling

-- OpenAI and LangChain: Cutting-edge AI technologies for natural language processing and generation
+- OpenAI and Marvin: Cutting-edge AI technologies for natural language processing and function generation
+- Search APIs: Brave and Tavily: Objective search engine results to ground our market research in.

+# Getting Started

 ## User Interface

-Mentat features a clean and intuitive user interface deployed on Vercel, ensuring a seamless experience for users to interact with the market research agent and access valuable competitive intelligence.
+Mentat features a clean and intuitive user interface deployed on Vercel, using their AI SDK to ensure a smooth and world class experience.
+Users can interact with the market research agent and access valuable competitive intelligence.

-## Getting Started
+## Backend

-Mentat is currently in development as part of a technical evaluation.
-Instructions for setup and usage will be provided upon completion and release.
+The backend is a FastAPI app not fully functional yet (ORM troubles). `prototype.ipynb` is a good starting point to show my approach - a multi step reasoning tree via AI agents (currently GPT 3.5 but only gets better)